 What shape has the best surface area to volume ratio?

-The sphere is the shape with the most volume per surface area.
+The sphere has the best surface area to volume ratio among regular shapes—it contains the most volume per unit of surface area.

 Which cells have a large surface area?